 I enjoy the discourse concerning neurodivergence.
-So if someone asks me about what it means for me as a dyslexic person, especially in the context of a workplace, I am happy to share my struggles and how I have used my own strategies to overcome my own learning difficulties.
+So if someone asks me what it means for me as a dyslexic person, especially in the workplace context, I am happy to share my struggles and how I have used my own strategies to overcome my own learning difficulties.
 I do not require pity or people being overly precious about me.
 I just want to let others know that I AM JUST UNIQUE (QUIRKY).
-I will welcome it when an organizational changes its practices and accommodates people who might need support as they try to combine their uniqueness to a commonly accepted work environment.
+I will welcome it when an organisation changes its practices and accommodates people who might need support as they try to combine their uniqueness to a commonly accepted work environment.

 As I mentioned in my earlier post, I only recently chanced upon the term – Neurodivergence.
 I do not claim myself as an expert but rather as a person who happens to be categorised under this term.
 So to reiterate, my choosing to talk about this topic, I reckon, selfishly, is to feel it is alright to be dyslexic.
 Nothing more than that.

 While I appreciate that labelling will be inevitable, I do not want to be pigeon-holed because of my learning difficulties.
-Of course, it is only through open discussion about neurodivergence that awareness can be created.
-So it is in fact, a conundrum.
+Of course, awareness can be created only through open discussion about neurodivergence.
+So it is, in fact, a conundrum.

 What then?
-I believe for many who identify or those who have yet to discover being neurodivergent, the choice is yours.
+I believe the choice is yours for many who identify or have yet to discover being neurodivergent.
 How you want to address and broach the subject is really up to you.
 For me, at least, talking about it is a form of acceptance.